 - ⅓ Cup Red Taco Sauce – You can either use mild or medium!
 This will top our meatloaf and add loads of zesty flavor.

-Don't have tortilla chips on hand?
-Use hard taco shells, tostada shells, or make my air fryer tortilla chips from soft tortillas.
-Crush any of these options up as you would tortilla chips and continue with the meatloaf instructions.
+- Don't have tortilla chips on hand?
+Use hard taco shells or tostada shells, or make my air fryer tortilla chips from soft tortillas.
+Crush any of these options as you would tortilla chips and continue with the meatloaf instructions.

 Cheesy taco meatloaf is so easy!
 It only takes about 10 minutes to prep the entire meatloaf.
 You can make sides or relax while this delicious main course cooks up!